About the Utah Valley University Institutional Repository

-UVU Library has created a Digital Repository, where scholarly and creative works can
+UVU Library has created an Institutional Repository, where scholarly and creative

 - A long-term, centralized digital archive containing scholarly or artistic work produced

-by the members of a particular institution, such as faculty and students.
+by the members of a particular institution, such as faculty, staff and students

-- It collects unpublished articles, presentations, and undergraduate theses.
+- It collects unpublished articles, presentations, and, and student theses, both undergraduate

-There are stable, permanent links to your work, indexed by Google and other search
+There are stable, permanent links to the works, indexed by Google and other search

 engines.
 Research has shown that open access articles are cited more frequently.Information is Free